 Antenna Tuners, Matching, and SWR

 Antenna tuners seem to be some of the most misunderstood devices in all of amateur radio.
 In this article, I’ll try to explain what is happening when you use an antenna tuner.
-I’ll try not to get into mathematics, or mention real and imaginary quantities, and I’ll also try to squash a few myths.
+I’ll try not to get too much into mathematics, and I’ll also try to squash a few myths.

 I really don’t like the name “antenna tuner.”
 It is a bit of a misnomer, because what most people are referring to is a box connected between their radio and antenna (or internal to their radio) which attempts to match the impedance of the antenna system to something close to the transceiver’s antenna port impedance.
 This is an impedance match, or impedance transformer.
 In a standard ham radio tuner, the circuits are essentially the same as those illustrated to the right.
 Either a Pi or Tee network is used, with the inductors and capacitors being variable via knobs and switches in a manual tuner, or different inductor and capacitor component values being switched in and out of the circuit via relays in the case of an automatic tuner.